 STL has a variety of types and sizes of telescopes set up for viewing, and guests are invited to bring their own binoculars and scopes as well.
 Pads are provided for telescope setup, and STL volunteers will make every effort to assist as needed in setting up and using equipment.

 Guests are encouraged to come around sunset to have time to get familiar with the campus and visit other educational attractions before stargazing begins at dark.
 There is no formal program, however, so guests are free to arrive or leave whenever they wish.

 A flashlight, headlamp, etc. with a red lens is welcome.
 Red lighting is the preferred lighting at astronomical facilities because white light adversely affects night vision which in turn affects viewing through a telescope.

 The campus is at 2800 ft, so it can be chilly, even in the warm months.
 Everyone should dress for unpredictable desert weather and bring snacks, water bottles, and chairs.
 There are restrooms but no running water on campus.
 Children under 16 must be accompanied by adults.
 No pets and no smoking allowed on the STL campus, and visitors must carry out all trash.

 Telescopes cannot see through clouds, rain adversely affects them, and wind causes them to shake, which gives a jittery and disappointing image.

-A scheduled star party may have to be cancelled or delayed due to rain or excessive wind, but docents will make every effort to provide an alternative program if telescope viewing is not possible.
-Check Sky’s The Limit Facebook Page or follow @STL29Palms to learn the latest status of an event.
+A scheduled star party may have to be cancelled or delayed due to clouds, rain, or excessive wind, but docents will make every effort to provide an alternative program if telescope viewing is not possible.
+Check our Facebook Page @skysthelimit29 or follow @STL29Palms on Twitter to learn the latest status of an event.